 The most common side effect is a gout attack, which is why a medication to prevent a gout attack should always be given while receiving pegloticase.

 The most severe infusion reaction can be anaphylaxis, or a very severe allergic reaction, that could result in serious harm or death if not identified and treated quickly.
 Immediately tell your health care professional if you develop shortness of breath, wheezing, other unusual breathing sounds, lightheadedness, chest pain, or swelling inside the mouth.

 Other side effects reported include nausea, itching, redness, bruising, constipation, and vomiting.

-Before taking pegloticase, tell your doctor if you plan to become pregnant.
+Before taking pegloticase, tell your rheumatology provider if you plan to become pregnant.
 Studies of pegloticase on pregnancy in animals have shown some dangers in pregnancy, but it is unclear if it is dangerous in humans.